kamillionlabs/hateoflux-documentation/docs/cookbook.md

 3. **Injecting a `ServerWebExchange`**: Spring automatically injects a `ServerWebExchange` if provided in the method signature of a REST controller.
 This can be useful to the assembler in order to build links.

 4. **Getting Data**: The services `orderService` and `shipmentService` are arbitrary services that could be reading from a database or calling another service.
+The `Flux`of `Pair`s created are wrapped in a `PairFlux` that the assembler awaits.

 5. **Get the Number of Total Elements**: Since generally in WebFlux we work with `Flux` and not `Page` instances, another query is required to get the total number of elements.

 6. **Converting `Pageable` to a List of `SortCriteria`**: We read the data provided by Spring Data's `Pageable` and convert it to a list of hateoflux's `SortCriteria`.

-7. **Create the Wrapper**: Finally, wrap all individual main and embedded resources, add pagination, and put them in a `HalListWrapper`.
+7. **Create the Wrapper**: Finally, wrap all individual main and embedded resources and put them in a `HalListWrapper`.
+Pagination is added simply by using `wrapInListWrapper` that also accepts paging information.

 The serialized result with example payload data of this `HalListWrapper` is as follows: